-- 1.8.1 The planning system protects public safety through controlling the use of land.
-The re-use of previously developed or 'brownfield' land (see Glossary for definition) is strongly encouraged in order to make efficient use of Dartmoor's precious land resource.
-However former commercial and industrial uses mean this land may contain pollution or contaminants which are a risk to human health and/or the environment.
-Where land is known or suspected to be affected by contamination applications should include sufficient information to demonstrate any risk is at an acceptable level.
-We will seek the advice of the relevant Local Authority Environmental Health Department where necessary. - 1.8.2 Dartmoor's complex geology has supported a rich industrial history and a legacy of mining and quarrying across the National Park.
-This means some sites may be at risk from ground instability.
-Where land is known or suspected to be unstable, applications should include a ground stability report. - 1.8.3 Risks may also arise from specific development types.
+1.8.1 The planning system has a role to play in protectsing public safety through controlling the use of land.
+The re-use of previously developed or 'brownfield' land (see Glossary for definition) is strongly encouraged in order to make the most efficient use of Dartmoor's precious land resource.
+However former commercial and industrial uses can mean that this type of land may contain pollution or contaminants which are a risk to human health and/or the environment.
+Where land is known or suspected to be affected by contamination, applications should include sufficient information to demonstrate that any risk is at an acceptable level.
+We will seek the advice of the relevant Local Authority Environmental Health Department where necessary.

+1.8.2 Dartmoor's complex geology has supported a rich industrial history and a legacy of mining and quarrying across the National Park.
+This means that some sites may be at risk from ground instability.
+Where land is known or suspected to be unstable, applications should include a ground stability report.

+1.8.3 As well as different site conditions, rRisks may also arise from specific development types.
 The Health and Safety Executive (HSE) is responsible for notifying the Authority of 'consultation zones' around existing hazardous sites, where toxic, highly reactive, explosive or flammable substances are present.
-Within these zones we consult the HSE on any proposed development which mav be at risk. - 1.8.4 Where an application proposes new hazardous land uses, we will require sufficient information to assess the degree of risk arising to people and the environment of the surrounding area, consulting the relevant Local Authority Environmental Health Department and the HSE if necessary.
+Within these zones we consult the HSE on any proposed development which may be at risk.

+1.8.4 Where an application proposes new hazardous land uses, we will require sufficient information to assess the degree of risk arising to people and the environment of the surrounding area, consulting the relevant Local Authority Environmental Health Department and the HSE if necessary.

-Policy 1.9 (2) Higher risk development and sites
+Policy 1.9 (24) Higher risk development and sites

 - 1. Development must be appropriate for its location.
-Development on sites which may have or are suspected to have a higher level of risk through contamination or stability, or involve hazardous installations or substances, will only be approved, where: - a) in the case of land contamination, appropriate investigation and assessment has been undertaken to identify the nature, extent and risks associated with the contamination, and evidence has been provided that remediation can be undertaken to reduce any risk to an acceptable level for its proposed use; - b) in the case of development involving the erection of buildings or structures on suspected unstable land, a stability report is undertaken, and where instability is present, acceptable remedial measures are proposed before, or as part of the development; - c) within a Health and Safety Executive consultation zone, the proposed development would not prejudice the safe operation of the notified installation or be adversely affected by the operation of the notified installation; or - d) the proposal involves the use, production, storage or management of hazardous substances and there is no unacceptable risk to public health or safety, the general amenity of the area or environmental interests. - 2.
-Where the above is satisfied conditions may be attached to any permission to ensure that: - a) monitoring is carried out; and/or - b) remediation measures are completed and the site is made suitable for use before development starts.
+Development on sites which may have or are suspected to have a higher level of risk through contamination or stability, or involve hazardous installations andor substances, will only be approved, where: - a) in the case of land contamination, appropriate investigation and assessment has been undertaken to identify the nature, extent and risks associated with the contamination, and evidence has been provided that remediation can be undertaken to reduce any risk to an acceptable level for its proposed use; - b) in the case of development involving the erection of buildings or structures on suspected unstable land, a stability report is undertaken, and where instability is present, acceptable remedial measures are proposed before or as part of the development; - c) within a Health and Safety Executive consultation zone, the proposed development would not prejudice the safe operation of the notified installation or be adversely affected by the operation of the notified installation; or - d) the proposal involves the use, production, storage or management of hazardous substances and there is no unacceptable risk to public health or safety, the general amenity of the area or environmental interests. - 2.
+Where the above is satisfied Cconditions may be attached to any permission to ensure that: - a) monitoring is carried out; and/or - b) remediation measures are completed and the site is made suitable for use before development starts.